 Looking for an efficient way to convert your images to WebP and…

-Images make up a large percentage of website traffic, so optimizing your images can help reduce the time it takes for them to load.
-Images are often the culprit of performance issues: they take up the loading resources, slowing down your WordPress site.
+Are you wondering why images are loading slow on your site, or they take forever to load?
+You’re reading the right article.
+Let’s start with two important things to know: images make up a large percentage of website traffic, so optimizing your images can help reduce the time it takes for them to load.
+At the same time, images are often the culprit of performance issues: they take up the loading resources, and that’s why they slow down your WordPress site.

 The thing is, it’s hard to imagine a website with no images or pictures at all.
 Using SEO-optimized images can even drive more traffic to your website.
 We can’t do business without them!

-In this blog post, we’ve outlined six reasons images are slowing down your site and how you can fix that by optimizing them for the web.
+In this blog post, we’ve outlined six reasons images are slowing down your site.
+Plus, you’ll learn how you can make photos load faster on your site (including on mobile devices).

 1. Images are too large (and you may be using too many)